Exact Quantum Capacity of Decohering Channels in Arbitrary Dimensions: Discussion

 \section{Discussion}

-In this work, we have derived an exact, closed-form expression for the quantum capacity of a wide class of decohering channels in arbitrary dimensions.
-These channels, which interpolate between ideal transmission and complete decoherence, are shown to be degradable for all noise parameters—allowing their capacity to be computed without regularization.
-This result significantly expands the set of known channels with exactly computable capacities, particularly in higher dimensions where such cases are extremely rare.\\
+In this work, we have derived an exact, closed-form expression for the quantum capacity of a wide class of decohering channels in arbitrary dimensions. \tr{ These channels, which interpolate between ideal transmission and complete decoherence, are degradable for all noise parameters, allowing their capacity to be computed without regularization.
+Our results expand the set of channels for which the capacity is computable exactly and in a compact analytical form.
+Remarkably these expressions are valid at arbitrary dimension, allowing a comprehension of the communication rates of higher-dimensional channels which largely have not yet been explored.}\\

 \ni Beyond the exact formulas, our findings reveal a deeper structural insight: the geometry of decoherence—specifically the structure of coherence-preserving subspaces—plays a decisive role in determining whether a channel can sustain quantum information transmission, see also \cite{chessa_partially_2021}.
 We show that even fully decohering channels may retain nonzero quantum capacity, provided that the decoherence acts in a way that respects overlap between certain subspaces.
 This challenges the conventional assumption that maximal decoherence necessarily eliminates all capacity.\\